Lawliet-zzl/Lawliet-zzl.github.io/_pages/about.md

   - /about.html
 ---

-Zhilin Zhao is currently a Postdoctoral Fellow at Data Science Lab, Macquarie University, led by [Prof. Longbing Cao](https://datasciences.org/cao/).
+Zhilin Zhao is currently a Postdoctoral Fellow at Data Science Lab, Macquarie University.
 After earning his Ph.D. degree from the University of Technology Sydney (UTS) in 2022, where he was co-supervised by [Prof. Longbing Cao](https://datasciences.org/cao/) and [Prof. Philip S. Yu](https://www.cs.uic.edu/~psyu/), he served as a Postdoctoral Fellow at UTS for a year.
 Prior to his doctoral studies, he completed his B.S. and M.S. degrees at the School of Data and Computer Science, Sun Yat-Sen University (SYSU), China, under the supervision of [Prof. Chang-Dong Wang](https://www.scholat.com/changdongwang.cn).
 He was honored with the Outstanding Undergraduate Student of SYSU Award in 2016 and the Outstanding Graduate Student of Canton Award in 2018.

 **Research**